enonic/old-xp-doc/doc/developer/ssjs/global-objects.rst

 Global JavaScript objects and functions
 =======================================

-The following are some globally available JavaScript functions and objects which any Enonic XP developer will find useful and should be familiar with.
+When using the Enonic XP serverside javascript framework, the following global functions and objects are available.

 App
 ---